-  Warwick Medical School provided support during the application process by answering questions I had and solving any doubts, my current PhD. supervisors were helpful with scholarship application and the format of a research proposal.
-I am currently a first-year PhD student who is funded by the Chancellor's International Scholarship at the University.
+Warwick Medical School provided support during the application process.
+They answered questions I had and solved any doubts.
+My current PhD. supervisors were helpful with scholarship applications and the format of a research proposal.
+I am funded by the Chancellor's International Scholarship at the University.

 What makes you the happiest about your time at Warwick?

-As a Ph.D. student in Health Economics, I really enjoy the study environment at the Medical School as my supervisors and the other Health Economics research staff are really nice and they help and support me in terms of academic knowledge and through the sharing of their personal experiences in research life.
-I feel so warm in this Health Economics family and I do not feel alone as a "fresh" student.
+As a Ph.D. student in Health Economics, I enjoy the study environment at the Medical School.
+My supervisors and the other Health Economics research staff are really nice.
+They help and support me in terms of academic knowledge and through the sharing of their personal experiences in research life.
+I feel so welcome in this Health Economics family and I do not feel alone as a "fresh" student.

 How are you finding the accommodation?

 I am currently living in Heronbank, which is an on-campus accommodation.
-The environment is peaceful with different wild animals including geese and swans and I really enjoy the beauty of nature here.
-I feel safe as the accommodation is managed by a group of professional residual tutors and security guards.
-They are very helpful and willing to solve my questions such as facility maintenance and fault reporting.
+The environment is peaceful with different wild animals including geese and swans.
+I enjoy the beauty of nature here.
+I feel safe, as the accommodation is managed by a group of professional resident tutors and security guards.
+They are very helpful and willing to solve my questions, such as facility maintenance and fault reporting.
 Parties are also held during festival period for me to meet new friends and enjoy the atmosphere of the festival.